Severe weather threat moves east after tornado-spawning storms pummel Texas and Mississippi, leaving at least 2 dead

 By Paradise Afshar, CNN

-(CNN) — The severe weather threat is moving to the Southeast and East Coast after fierce tornado-spawning storms pummeled Texas and Mississippi, tearing through homes and leaving at least two people dead.
+(CNN) — A severe weather threat is moving to the Southeast and East Coast on Sunday after deadly tornado-spawning storms pummeled Texas and Mississippi, tearing through homes and leaving at least two people dead.

-A high school student in Natchez, Mississippi, died after a tree fell onto a home, Adams County emergency officials said Saturday.
-Another person died in northern Brazoria County, Texas, where a tornado touched down in four different locations, according to Sheriff Bo Stallman.
+A high school student in Natchez, Mississippi, died after a tree fell on a home, Adams County emergency officials said Saturday.
+Another person died in northern Brazoria County, Texas, where a tornado touched down in four separate locations, according to Sheriff Bo Stallman.

-Crews in the South were conducting searches and assessing the damage as severe storms took aim at the Southeast.
-Cities from north Florida to the Carolinas could see damaging wind gusts, large hail and possible tornadoes on Sunday.
+Crews were still conducting searches and assessing the damage from Saturday’s storms as the severe weather took aim at the Southeast.
+Cities from north Florida to the Carolinas could see damaging wind gusts, large hail and tornadoes on Sunday.

+A line of severe thunderstorms will continue to charge eastward and will be capable of spawning tornadoes, quarter-sized hail, and 70 mph winds, the Storm Prediction Center said.

+“The faster-moving northern part of a line of strong-severe thunderstorms will move northeastward across the watch area through midday, offering sporadic damaging to severe gusts and potential for a few embedded tornadoes,” the prediction center said.

+It’s the same line of storms responsible for more than 150 storm reports Saturday, including more than 30 reported tornadoes.

-“Severe thunderstorms and embedded heavy rainfall will affect most of the eastern states through Sunday,” the National Weather Service said.
+“Severe thunderstorms and embedded heavy rainfall will affect most of the eastern states through Sunday,” the National Weather Service warned.

-Tornado watches are in place Sunday morning for parts of Southeast Louisiana, and into Alabama and parts of Florida and Tennessee, according to the weather service.
+Tornado watches are in place Sunday morning for parts of southeast Louisiana, and into Alabama and parts of Florida and Tennessee, according to the weather service.
+Watches are also in effect for parts of Georgia, North Carolina and South Carolina until 1 p.m.
+ET., bringing the number of people under a tornado watch to 10 million.

-Storm chaser video shows a violent, long-track tornado churning through McCall Creek in southwest central Mississippi Saturday.
-In Porter, Texas, drone footage shows multiple houses with their roofs ripped off, splintered buildings and toppled trees.
+Storm chaser video shows a violent, long-track tornado churning through McCall Creek in Mississippi on Saturday.
+In Porter, Texas, drone footage showed multiple houses with their roofs ripped off, splintered buildings and toppled trees.

-More than 182,000 residents were without power Sunday morning accross Texas, Louisiana, Mississippi, Alabama and Tennessee, according to PowerOutage.us.
-A majority of those outages were reported in Mississippi where nearly 85,000 customers were without power as of 2 a.m.
-ET.
+Nearly 200,000 customers were without power Sunday morning across Texas, Louisiana, Mississippi, Alabama and Tennessee, according to PowerOutage.us.

-Sever weather caused a partial power outage at Mississippi’s Jackson-Medgar Wiley Evers International Airport, which resulted in delays and cancellations, the airport said in a social media post.
-The power outage has since been resolved, the airport said.
+Severe weather caused a partial power outage at Mississippi’s Jackson-Medgar Wiley Evers International Airport, which resulted in delays and cancellations, the airport said in a social media post.
+The power outage has been resolved, the airport said.

 On Sunday, the severe storm spreads to the Southeast, the East Coast and parts of the mid-Atlantic.
-The area includes the cities of Atlanta, Georgia, and Charlotte and Raleigh, North Carolina.
+The area includes the cities of Atlanta, Georgia, and Charlotte and Raleigh in North Carolina.

 ‘It went from bad to worse’